SandyPantsLai/rails-pg-example-shop/README.md

 # Rails E-commerce Heroku Example App

-This e-commerce app is built with [Solidus](https://github.com/solidusio/solidus) with Ruby 2.6.4, Rails 5 and Puma 4.
+This e-commerce app with sample data is built with [Solidus](https://github.com/solidusio/solidus) with Ruby 2.6.4, Rails 5 and Puma 4.
 It is intended to demo different best practices and use cases in the context of working with Heroku.

 The master branch contains the base e-commerce store to be deployed on the Heroku [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime#common-runtime).
 Future branches that remain unmerged represent different versions of this demo store, i.e. one meant for deploy on [Private Spaces](https://devcenter.heroku.com/articles/dyno-runtime#private-spaces-runtime), one that uses Sidekiq for background jobs, one to set up a scenario with bad database queries etc.